ejedev/TwitchCommand/README.md

 `visit`  Silently visits a website.
 Structured as `visit link`

-### Screen currently does not work.
-I'm fixing it now.

 # Usage
 Navigate to the twitch page of the channel you selected when making the program.